Thank you for your interest in our Birthplace of Hockey Museum.

 For many a trip to the attic can conjure up images of trunks and boxes as well as odd unpacked items from days gone by.
 It is that place where you go looking for lost, forgotten or stored ‘things’ that you just don’t use so often anymore.

-The attic of the Windsor Hockey Heritage Museum is just such a place.
+The attic of the Birthplace of Hockey Museum is just such a place.
 It serves as a host to some of the hockey treasure from early teams in the late 1800’s to more modern memorabilia of our recent past.

 Invariably you will find something you didn’t expect, and just maybe, you will find exactly what you were looking for as well.